rfq4587/MSiA-400-Lab/README.md

 # MSiA-400-Lab
-This is used for labs in MSiA 400 class
+This is used for labs in MSiA 400 class: Everything Starts with Data